Business Owners Face Million-Dollar Risks from Commercial Liability Coverage Gaps.png

 The Bottom Line: Protecting Your Business

-It’s essential to remember that your basic liability policy may not cover everything you assume it does.
-Investing time now to review your coverage is a wise decision.
-Discovering gaps during a claim is far more expensive than addressing them proactively.
+It is essential to remember that your basic liability policy may not cover everything you think it does.
+The best defence is being proactive: investing time now to review your coverage is a smart business decision.

 FAQs